Downtown Saskatoon bus terminal

-The Downtown Saskatoon bus terminal is a bus terminal for Saskatoon Transit in the Central Business District of Saskatoon, Saskatchewan.
+The Downtown Saskatoon bus hub is the central transfer hub of bus transportation for Saskatoon Transit in the Central Business District of Saskatoon, Saskatchewan.
+It connects the city's Downtown core to other essential parts of the city, such as Confederation, or the University of Saskatchewan.
 It is located on 23rd Street between 2nd Avenue and 3rd Avenue.
 There is a small customer service centre, where people can buy or re-load a Go-Pass smart card, or get info on Saskatoon Transit services.

 Routes

+There are seventeen passenger routes and one civic operations route serviced by six terminals.
 The terminal is served by bus routes that include: